Lung cancer care in Denver

-At Rose Medical Center, lung cancer is one of the top types of cancer that we diagnose and treat each year.
-As a leader is treating lung cancer, our medical professionals can help with diagnosis, providing a second opinion, if necessary, staging cancer (determining how far it has spread), planning for treatment, and offering support through specialized nurse navigation.
+At Sarah Cannon at Rose Medical Center, lung cancer is one of the top types of cancer that we diagnose and treat each year in Denver, Colorado.
+As a leader in treating lung cancer, our medical professionals can help with diagnosis, providing a second opinion, staging cancer, planning for treatment and offering cancer support through specialized nurse navigation.

-Often, there are no symptoms of early stage lung cancer, which is why we encourage those at higher risk to get regular screenings.
+Often, there are no symptoms of early stage lung cancer, which is why we encourage patients at higher risk to get regular screenings.
 However, sometimes patients experience:

 - A persistent cough